 To make everything a little more stable, I hot glued the two twine balls together, pushing on them as they dried.
 I also added a little hot glue to the exposed ends on each ball of twine to keep them from unraveling.

 Perfect, no more bobble-head effect!
 Then, I slid the fused duo onto the spindle-y part.

-And then I added my pins and brooches!
-Doesn’t it look fantastic?
+And then I added my pins!
+Doesn’t it make a fantastic brooch holder?

 My new brooch holder works perfectly on my dresser, along with all of my other DIY jewelry displays.
 You remember my old friends- the Caffeinated Cuff Rack, and my cute little Plate Stand, and my Spools for Jewels Rack?